Australia Travel

 Depending on your needs, there are three different types of visitor VISAs that you can elect to apply for.
 These visitor VISA options are as follows:

-- eVisitor VISA (subclass 651) – This type of VISA is free and is good for multiple visits to Australia for tourism or business purposes for up to three months at a time within a 12-month period.
-However, this VISA is only available to passport holders from certain European countries and cannot be extended.
+• eVisitor VISA (subclass 651) – This type of VISA is free and is good for multiple visits to Australia for tourism or business purposes for up to three months at a time within 12 months.
+However, this VISA is only available to passport holders from certain countries and cannot be extended.
+You can apply for this type of VISA if you hold a passport from one of the following countries:

 Immunization Requirements